brutor-ai/brutor-mcp-workbench/README.md

     - Leave empty to connect directly to OpenAI

 ### Proxy Benefits
+- **CORS**: Solves the problem that browsers/webapps cannot just connect to a different domain - blocked
 - **Security**: API key never exposed to the client
 - **Centralized Management**: One place to manage API keys
 - **Rate Limiting**: Add custom rate limiting middleware